 Find out if they are registered with the state you are in.
 If they say no, the conversation should end there.
 Any person operating a business should be registered with the state they operate in.
 Also, make sure they carry liability insurance just in case something goes wrong at the venue.

 When you start talking about cost, ask if they charge by the hour or flat rate.
 We recommend finding someone who charges by the product they provide instead of by the hour.
 Their packages should spell out the details, from the time invested to what the DJ will actually do for you and your guests.
 Do you want them to be an emcee of sorts.
 If so, discuss this at length.
 Have they preformed this role before, do they seem familiar with what an emcee does and how to make it run smoothly?
 Will they provide special lighting to enhance their performance.

 When you seem satisfied with a particular DJs answers, talk about how you can reserve them.
 Is there a deposit required?
 When would the balance be due?
 What is their cancellation policy?
 All of these questions will help you make an educated decision.
+It also helps to shop around, we recommend Michigan Wedding DJ for an option.
 Last but not least, make sure you get everything in writing.